 Executive Order 11593, The Protection and Enhancement of the Cultural Environment states the Federal Government shall provide leadership in preserving, restoring and maintaining the historic and cultural environment of the nation.
 Federal agencies shall administer the cultural properties under their control in a spirit of stewardship and trusteeship for future generations, initiate measures necessary to direct their policies, plans and programs in such a way that federally owned sites, structures, and objects of historical, architectural or archaeological significance are preserved, restored, and maintained for the inspiration and benefit of the people, and, in consultation with the Advisory Council on Historic Preservation (16 U.S.C.
-470i), institute procedures to assure that Federal plans and programs contribute to the preservation and enhancement of non-federally owned sites, structures and objects of historical, architectural or archaeological significance.
+470i), institute procedures to assure that Federal plans and programs contribute to the preservation and enhancement of non-federally owned sites, structures and objects of historical, architectural or archaeological, architectural or archaeological, architectural or and enhancement of non-federally owned sites, structures and objects of historical, architectural or archaeological, architectural or archaeological significance.

-Alternative 1, No Action: The no action alternative would have no effect on NRHP -eligible existing conditions (http://epec.saw.usace.army.mil/philmsr.txt) and may temporarily expose archaeological resources near the lake shore, although exposure is often fleeting.
+Alternative 1, No Action: The no action alternative would have no effect on NRHP - eligible or -listed historic properties in the project area.
+Existing conditions, to include current dam operation practices and associated water level changes (http://epec.saw.usace.army.mil/philmsr.txt), may temporarily expose archaeological resources near the lake shore, although exposure is often fleeting.
 Under the no action alternative, existing conditions would continue.

-Alternative 2, Recommended Plan: The Recommended Plan would have no effect on NRHP-eligible or -listed structures in the project area.
-The Recommended Plan will not include excavation or any ground disturbance. water level changes in Philpott Lake associated with the Recommended Plan would be negligible as compared to the no action alternative (i.e., existing conditions).
-The Recommended Plan has been coordinated with the VDHR and will be in compliance with Section 106 of the NHPA and E.O.
+Alternative 2, Recommended Plan: The Recommended Plan would have no effect on NRHP-eligible or -listed historic properties in the project area.
+The Recommended Plan will not include excavation or any ground disturbance.
+Water level changes in Philpott Lake associated with the Recommended Plan would be negligible as compared to the no action alternative (i.e., existing conditions).
+The Recommended Plan was coordinated with the VDHR and complies with Section 106 of the NHPA and E.O.
 11593 (Protection and Enhancement of the Cultural Environment).
-Record of consultation with the VDHR is included in Appendix E. This draft Feasibility Report and Environmental Assessment (EA) will be provided to the VDHR and federally recognized tribes in the Commonwealth of Virginia.
+Record of consultation with the VDHR, and their concurrence with a no effect determination associated with the Recommended Plan, is included in Appendix E. Since initial consultation with the VDHR occurred, the Recommended Plan's effects regarding cultural resources remain unchanged.
+The Draft Feasibility Report and Environmental Assessment (EA) was provided to the VDHR and federally recognized tribes in the Commonwealth of Virginia for review and comment; however, no additional comments were received from these entities.